vrhinehart/fingerprint/README.md

 # Fingerprint
-Arduino-based fingerprint sensor that opens an Olin College dorm door.
+Arduino-based fingerprint sensor that opens an Olin College dorm door (may work on other doors too).

 Parts required:
 - Arduino Nano or Uno
 - Breadboard, Pushbutton switch, LED
 - High torque hobby servo (I used MG996R)
 - Zip Ties
+- Rubber band
 - Material for servo arm and servo mount
 - 5V power supply (I used cut off USB cable)
+- Duct tape :)

 Steps:
 - Assemble the breadboard according to the schematic.